 Audited statements cannot reflect the entire financial picture, but a sound PEO’s information will demonstrate that the company is stable and that its financial statements are complete and accurate according to accepted accounting conventions.

-The IRS certification process includes review of the PEO’s audited financial statements, so you can be confident in a CPEO’s fiduciary responsibility and steadfastness even without seeing its financials.
+The IRS certification process includes a review of the PEO’s audited financial statements, so you can be confident in a CPEO’s fiduciary responsibility and steadfastness even without seeing its financials.

-3. The PEO has a short history.
+3. The PEO has a Short History

 A McBassi and Associates study released in 2015 showed that the PEO industry has added about 100,000 worksite employees and 6,000 net new clients in each of the preceding 30 years.
 That means the PEO industry has added the employment equivalent of the entire U.S. utilities industry every five years.
 It also means newer PEOs that have jumped on the growth bandwagon may not have the same staying power or deliver the same quality of work as those that already have stood the test of time.